QBDev0ps/DevOps-Cloud-projects/Project11.md

 #### <br>Step 5: Configure Jenkins to Connect and Copy Files to NFS Server <br/>

-In this step we will proceed to configure jenkins to connect via SSH and copy files to the NFS server we deployed for the [Tooling Website Solution](https://github.com/QBDev0ps/DevOps-Cloud-projects/blob/main/Project10.md)
+ In step 4 above, we concluded with Jenkins successfully saving our build artifacts.
+Now in this step, we will proceed to configure jenkins to connect via SSH and copy files to the /mnt/opt directory in the NFS server we deployed for the [Tooling Website Solution](https://github.com/QBDev0ps/DevOps-Cloud-projects/blob/main/Project10.md)

+**i.** To begin this implementation, we will require a plugin called **"Publish Over SSH"**.
+We install this by doing the following:

++

+Install "Publish Over SSH" plugin.

+Navigate to the dashboard select Manage Jenkins and choose Manage Plugins menu item.

+On Available tab search for Publish Over SSH plugin and install it